 WELD 299 - Welding Theory.
 3 Credits.
 Spring only.
 This course is a culmination of welding safety, processes, application, symbols and codes, power sources, electrode selection, weld types, and metals and alloys.
 This course is the capstone course for the AAS degree.

-Workforce Development (WFD)

-WFD 100-119 - Specialized Workforce Training in Allied Health.
+Workforce Development (WFD) WFD 100-119 - Specialized Workforce Training in Allied Health.

 1-6 Credits.
 This course provides instruction for employees seeking self-improvement or skills to meet new best practices in the Allied Health career field.
 This curriculum will vary with the needs of the students, employers, or changing labor market.

-WFD 120-129 - Specialized Workforce Training in General Studies needs of the students, employers or changing labor market.
-(PR: Permission)
+WFD 120-129 - Specialized Workforce Training in General Studies.